openai/apps-sdk-ui/README.md

 # Apps SDK UI

-Apps SDK UI is a lightweight, accessible design system for building high-quality ChatGPT apps.
+Apps SDK UI is a lightweight, accessible design system for building high-quality ChatGPT apps with the [Apps SDK](https://developers.openai.com/apps-sdk).
 It provides Tailwind-integrated design tokens, a curated React component library, and utilities optimized for consistent experiences inside ChatGPT.

 ## Features